Understanding and Applying the Blake and Mouton Managerial Grid

 3. Country Club Management (1,9): This style focuses heavily on creating a comfortable and friendly work environment.
 Managers prioritize building relationships and maintaining harmony, often neglecting the importance of achieving targets.
 While team morale might be high, productivity can suffer due to a lack of direction and accountability.
 This style prioritizes good relationships, potentially at the expense of achieving organizational goals.

 5. Team Management (9,9): This is considered the ideal leadership style according to Blake and Mouton.
 Managers demonstrate a high concern for both people and production, creating a collaborative and productive work environment.
-They foster trust, open communication, and a shared sense of purpose, leading to high morale, commitment, and exceptional results.
+They grow trust, open communication, and a shared sense of purpose, leading to high morale, commitment, and exceptional results.
 This style fosters a high-performing team with strong morale and high productivity.

 Applying the Blake and Mouton Managerial Grid